Eutropius of Valencia

 Eutropius of Valencia (died circa 610) was a Spanish bishop.
 It was not till 589 that he became Bishop of Valencia, and his death cannot be set down earlier than 610.
 These are the dates found in Enrique Florez.
 Nothing is known of his work during his episcopacy.
-Historians have usually called him saint, but it does not appear that he was ever honoured by a liturgical cult.
+Historians have usually called him saint, but it does not appear that he was ever honoured by a liturgical tradition.

 Life

 He was originally a monk in the Monasterium Servitanum, generally believed to have been situated in the province of Valencia, Spain.
 It was founded some time in the sixth century by the monk Donatus who had been driven from Roman Africa during one of the Vandal persecutions.
 The rule he introduced must have been based on that in use among the African monks, which has caused the members of this community to be connected with the Augustinians, without, however, sufficient warrant.
 The Monasterium Servitanum is known only through the references of St. Isidore and St. Ildephonsus to its founder and one of his disciples, Eutropius, who succeeded as abbot.